Magnetic-Fox/Asterisk-SMS-Suite/README.md

 It should work with PJSIP configurations, but I haven't tested it (it's yet to be done in my configuration).
 These tools might need some kind of fine tuning to work with PJSIP configurations properly.

-Default configuration values (provided in configuration scripts) assume that Asterisk and its directories are located in their default locations (`/etc/asterisk`, `/var/spool/asterisk`, etc.).
+Default configuration values (provided in configuration scripts and `sms-process.sh`) assume that Asterisk and its directories are located in their default locations (`/etc/asterisk`, `/var/spool/asterisk`, etc.) and that there is a dedicated directory for all scripts at `/etc/asterisk/scripts`.

+**This solution was created for Asterisk 16.28.** However it should work with the newer versions.
 I haven't tested if these tools can work properly on systems other than Linux.

 ## Differences between SMS technology and SIP messaging